sharmapratik88/Generative-AI-Projects/NLP_HuggingFace_LLMs/README.md

 Key Features:

 * Utilizes the Hugging Face Transformers library for model training and evaluation.
-* Employs the SAMSum dataset, which consists of dialogues and their corresponding summaries.
+* Employs the SAMSum dataset, which consists of dialogues and corresponding summaries.
 * Implements a tokenizer to convert text data into a format suitable for the model.
 * Fine-tunes the Pegasus model with custom training arguments.
 * Saves the trained model and tokenizer for future use.
 * Provides a summarization pipeline to generate summaries from dialogues.
-* Evaluates the model's performance using ROUGE scores and displays the results.
+* Evaluate the model's performance using ROUGE scores and display the results.

 This is ideal for those looking to understand and implement text summarization models using the HuggingFace transformers.